cbuschka/go-tryit/readme.md

-# go-try - a retry lib
+# go-tryit - a retry lib

 ## License